 The government of Madagascar has granted mining claims, permits, and licenses that will enable us to conduct anticipated operations or exploration and development activities.
-Notwithstanding, these arrangements, the Corporation's ability to conduct operations, exploration and/or development activities at any of its properties is subject to obtaining and/or renewing permits or concessions, changes in laws or government regulations or shifts in political attitudes beyond its control.
-Any adverse developments to the political and regulatory situation in Madagascar could have a material effect on the or nullify existing concessions, licenses, permits and contracts; unstable or unreliable legal systems; changes in fiscal regimes including taxation, and other risks arising out of sovereignty issues.
+Notwithstanding, these arrangements, the Company's ability to conduct operations, exploration and/or development activities at any of its properties is subject to obtaining and/or renewing permits or concessions, changes in laws or government regulations or shifts in political attitudes beyond its control.

-Any adverse developments to the political and regulatory situation in Madagascar could have a material effect on the Corporation's business, results of operations and financial condition.
-The Corporation's operations may also be affected in varying degrees by terrorism; military conflict or repression; crime; populism; activism; labour unrest; attempts to renegotiate
+Any adverse developments to the political and regulatory situation in Madagascar could have a material effect on the Company's business, results of operations and financial condition.
+The Company's operations may also be affected in varying degrees by terrorism; military conflict or repression; crime; populism; activism; labour unrest; attempts to renegotiate or nullify existing concessions, licenses, permits and contracts; unstable or unreliable legal systems; changes in fiscal regimes including taxation, and other risks arising out of sovereignty issues.

-The Corporation does not currently carry political risk insurance covering its investments in Madagascar.
-It may not be possible for investors to enforce judgments in Canada against a loss suffered on the Corporation's assets and operations in Madagascar.
+The Company does not currently carry political risk insurance covering its investments in Madagascar.
+It may not be possible for investors to enforce judgments in Canada against a loss suffered on the Company's assets and operations in Madagascar.

-Dependence on the Molo Graphite Project.
+Economic dependence on the Molo Graphite Mine.

-The Corporation's principal mineral property is the Molo Graphite Project.
-As a result, unless the Corporation acquires or develops any additional material properties or projects, any adverse developments affecting this project or our rights to develop the Molo Graphite Project could materially adversely affect the Corporation's business, financial condition and results of operations.
+The Company's principal mineral property is the Molo Graphite Mine.
+As a result, unless the Company acquires or develops any additional material properties or projects, any adverse developments affecting this project or our rights to develop the Molo Graphite Mine could materially adversely affect the Company's business, financial condition and results of operations.

-Additional permits and licenses are necessary to complete the development of the Molo Graphite Project.
+Additional permits and licenses are necessary to complete the development of the Molo Graphite Mine.

-The Corporation successfully converted its exploration permit for the Molo Graphite Project into a mining permit.
-However, the Corporation requires additional permits necessary to construct and operate the mine, including water use, construction, mineral processing, transportation, export, and labour.
+The Company successfully converted its exploration permit for the Molo Graphite Mine into a mining permit.
+However, the Company requires additional permits necessary to construct and operate the mine, including water use, construction, mineral processing, transportation, export, and labour.
 Applications for these additional permits and licenses will be undertaken in due course at the appropriate time.

-The Corporation cannot provide any assurance as to the timing of the receipt of any of the additional permits and licenses necessary to initiate construction of the mine.
+The Company cannot provide any assurance as to the timing of the receipt of any of the additional permits and licenses necessary to initiate construction of the mine.